fcerbell/fcerbell.github.io/_posts/en/2021-05-19-Debian111PostInstall020Debian-Networkconfiguration-en.md

 ---
-uid: Debian111Bootstrap020Debian-Networkconfiguration
+uid: Debian111PostInstall020Debian-Networkconfiguration
-title: Debian11, Bootstrap, Network configuration
+title: Debian11, PostInstall, Network configuration
 description: Here is how to assign a static IP address and a different hostname to an existing Debian 10 Buster minimal installation.
 I also include how to disable the swap, when the server has enough memory for its purpose.
 category: Computers
 tags: [ GNU Linux, Linux, Debian, Debian 10, Debian 11, Buster, Bullseye, Server, Installation, Network configuration, Configuration, Swap ]